Menu

 HIV Statistics in the UKIn 2023, there were 106,200 cases of people infected with HIV in the UK, with 28% unaware of their condition.

-Life Insurance for HIV PatientsLife insurance is available for those with HIV, though premiums might be higher.
+Life Insurance for HIV PatientsLife insurance is available for those with HIV, though premiums might be slightly higher.

 Association of British Insurers (ABI) GuideABI, in conjunction with leading charities, produced a guide for those with HIV seeking life insurance.